Skip to content

 Unfortunately, this intense commercialization has led to the disappearance or risk of extinction of certain species, such as the elephant of course, which explains the development of laws in many countries to preserve the different animal species.

 Since 1is July 1975 French and European legislation purely and simply prohibits the marketing of raw ivory.
-The ban is categorical, it also prohibits the marketing of any ivory worked or dated after 1is July 1975.
+The ban is categorical, and also prohibits the marketing of any ivory worked or dated after 3 March 1947.

 France has thus signed a convention controlling and regulating the international trade in species of wild fauna and flora threatened with extinction called CITES.